open-cogsci/osdoc/content/pages/download.md

 	</span>
 </a>

-Some Python packages, notably PyGaze, are not compatible with Python 3, and are therefore not available in the Python 3 packages of OpenSesame.
-If you want to use those, please download the Python 2 package.
+Some Python packages, notably PyGaze, are not compatible with Python 3.
+If you want to use those, please download the Python 2 package below.

 <a role="button" class="btn btn-default btn-align-left" href="$url-windows-exe-py2$">
 	Windows installer (.exe)